 Still, Saiki notes that there are several challenges in the African market which need to be resolved in order to facilitate increased Japanese investment.

-In the venture capital space, a lack of a market in initial public offerings (IPOs) and a limited number of mergers and acquisitions (M&A) or secondary transactions mean that it is difficult for investors to exit their investments and cash in their profits.
+In the venture capital space, a lack of a market in initial public offerings (IPOs) and a limited number of mergers and acquisitions (M&A) and secondary transactions mean that it is difficult for investors to exit their investments and cash in their profits.
 He says that “these liquidity issues are a barrier for many.”

 “While some African companies are considering floating in the Middle East, as well as in the US or Europe, it is clear that we need more liquidity options to boost the attractiveness of African markets for investors,” Saiki adds.

 “There are big opportunities to solve fundamental problems and help unleash Africa’s full potential.
 African start-ups are working on essential issues and solving fundamental problems.
-The Japanese private sector’s involvement in Africa is still minimal and there are a lot more to be done,” he says.
+The Japanese private sector’s involvement in Africa is still minimal and there is a lot more to be done,” he says.

 “Japan is uniquely positioned as a country which experienced rapid economic growth just over the last several decades.
 We may know what it takes to grow.”